AR-ORG/scratch-containers/README.md

     It has directories for proc, sys, dev - however a rootfs is not mounted by default.

     To use rootfs - you will have to mount /dev /sys to your local /dev and /sys

+    A simple way of extracting rootfs from initramfs is as below -

+`   cd `mktemp -d` && gzip -dc /boot/initrd.img-`uname -r` | cpio -ivd`

 ##  Install debootstrap to create rootfs